simonnagel/VRED-voiceRecognition/InitialSetup.md

-If you encounter any error then follow the mentioned steps:
+If you encounter any error then follow these steps:
 1. Download [pip37.zip](https://github.com/simonnagel/VRED-voiceRecognition/raw/master/sources/pip37.zip)
 2. Extract to `C:\Program Files\Autodesk\VREDPro-13.0\lib\python\Lib\site-packages`

 Pip is now installed!

 To check your pip version and to confirm pip has been installed correctly run the command:

 `python -m pip --version`